RebbePod/salesforcetools/Tools/Tool - Convert Text To Collection/README.md

 # Tool - Convert Text To Collection
 Convert a single text variable such as a multi-select picklist or comma delimited email list into a text collection.

-Use [workbench](https://workbench.developerforce.com/login.php) to easily install this flow in any org.
+Download the Zip file and use [workbench](https://workbench.developerforce.com/login.php) to easily install this flow in any org.

 ## Contribute